Shaneez Johnston

-Shaneez Johnston is an Australian rhythmic gymnast.
+Shaneez Johnston (born 20 August 1981) is a retired Australian rhythmic gymnast.

-She competed at the 1998 Commonwealth Games where she won silver medals in the clubs and ribbon events and bronze medals in the individual all-around and team events.
+Personal life

 She is the older sister of rhythmic gymnast Naazmi Johnston.
+In 2012 her boyfriend survived a 25 metres fall from their home's balcony.

+Career

+In October 1997 Johnston was selected for the World Championships in Berlin, being 107th in qualification.

+At the 1998 Pacific Rim Championships in Winnipeg she won silver with ribbon and bronze with rope.
+In September she competed at the Commonwealth Games where she won silver medals in the clubs and ribbon events and bronze medals in the individual all-around and team events.